 However, more acute conditions take more time and supplies to correct, and your dentist’s time and supplies cost money.
 Therefore, a severe condition might end up with higher overall costs.

 After you complete all of your aligners, your teeth will be nice and straight, a sparkling new smile.
-And you want to make sure that it stays that way.
+And you want to keep it that way.
 Teeth have a natural tendency to shift back after they’ve been moved.
 To prevent this from happening, your dentist will likely recommend wearing retainers, all day at first and then just overnight.

 Invisalign works with Vivera to produce these retainers, which look much like your aligners but are even more durable.
 As a reputable high-quality company, Vivera’s retainers will cost a few hundred dollars, but this depends on your specific dentist or orthodontist.